-ARKit - short for Augmented Reality Kit - is Apple’s SDK for creating augmented reality apps on the iOS platform.
+ARKit -Augmented Reality Kit - is Apple’s SDK for creating augmented reality apps on the iOS platform.
 Released shortly after Apple’s keynote at WWDC 2017, ARKit is the software giant’s first major platform for building AR apps on its devices.
 Prior to its release, developers lacked an easy way to harness some of the basic functionality required for a truly immersive 3D experience.

 With ARKit, the ability to harness the iPhone’s cameras and dynamic sensors is much easier, and because developers are working with a narrower range of devices and specifications - ARKit is compatible with 10th gen (iPhone 6s) devices onward - it has never been easier to develop augmented reality experiences on iOS.
 Apple followers large think the technology will be the basis of the much-hyped (though still unannounced) Apple ar glasses, but for now its use is still limit to more recent iPhone iterations.

 World Tracking with ARKit